Natural Bridge (Virginia): Natural Bridge State Park

 Natural Bridge State Park officially opened on September 24, 2016.
-As a state park, the property is managed by the Virginia Department of Conservation and Recreation, although it remains owned by the VCLF; it is the only state park operating on privately owned land.
-The property will be transferred to state ownership after the original loan has been paid in full.
-VCLF continues to both own and manage the nearby Natural Bridge Hotel and Natural Bridge Caverns.
+As a state park, the property is owned and managed by the Virginia Department of Conservation and Recreation.

 Visitors must purchase tickets to view the bridge from below, although the park's fees under state management are about half what had been charged under prior ownership.
 U.S. Route 11 (Lee Highway) runs on top of the bridge, but protective fences make it difficult to see anything besides the roadway.

-The state park includes several long-standing attractions, including the trail under the bridge and along Cedar Creek, a recreation of Monacan Native American housing, and the 30 ft Lace Falls.
-The "Drama of Creation" light show continues to be shown in the evening, after the state park is technically closed.
+The state park includes several long-standing attractions, including the trail under the bridge along Cedar Creek and the 30 ft Lace Falls.
 One change under state ownership was the removal of Foamhenge, a full-size replica of Stonehenge made entirely out of styrofoam that was formerly located on the property.
 The attraction was moved to Fairfax County after it was determined that the art installation did not fit with the state park's mission.

 The new state park was designated an "Affiliated Area" by the National Park Service in 2016.
 The designation does not imply ownership or management by the federal government, though it does allow for their technical and financial assistance.